angular-ui/ui-tinymce/README.md

 [![Build Status](https://travis-ci.org/angular-ui/ui-tinymce.png)](https://travis-ci.org/angular-ui/ui-tinymce)
 [![Join the chat at https://gitter.im/angular-ui/ui-tinymce](https://badges.gitter.im/angular-ui/ui-tinymce.svg)](https://gitter.im/angular-ui/ui-tinymce?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+# Call for Maintainer

+This library is looking for a maintainer.
+If you feel up to the task please open an issue indicating so.

 # Requirements

 - AngularJS 1.4.x or higher and it has been tested with Angular 1.4.8.